The Maine Coon lion cut is an extremely severe cat grooming hairstyle, that has become fashionable over recent years.

 Maine Coon Comb Cut

-For more detailed information on Maine Coon grooming, check out my article “How Do You Groom A Maine Coon Cat“.
+For more detailed information on Maine Coon grooming, check out my article on how do you groom a Maine Coon cat?

 Orange Maine Coon Lion Cut

-Owners of stunning orange Maine Coon cats are often tempted to give their Maine Coon a lion cut, since these colored cat looks more like mini lions than the other breed colorings do.
+Owners of stunning orange Maine Coon cats are often tempted to give their Maine Coon a lion cut since this colored cat looks more like mini lions than the other breed colorings do.

 How Common Is The Maine Coon Lion Cut?